-São Tomé and Príncipe secured sufficient resources to finance the ACTs, and LLINs/IRS required for 2020.
+São Tomé and Príncipe secured sufficient resources to finance the ACTs, and LLINs/IRS required for 2021.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO, and has recently completed the insecticide resistance monitoring and management plan.
 The country has decreased the estimated malaria mortality rate by more than 40% since 2010.
-São Tomé and Príncipe has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Elimination Scorecard.